protohaven/printed_materials/common-tools/blacksmithing_area.typ

 === Quenching

-The quench tub has multiple uses in the smithy.
+The quench tub has multiple uses in the blacksmithing area.

 Use the quench tub to cool areas of your workpiece that you do not want to bend while you are working the heated areas.